 The city of Ouarzazate found in the Kingdom of Morocco is well adjusted to humongous creations.
 Located at the verge of the Sahara desert and the center of the MENA region’s “Ouallywood” film productions it was chosen as a host to extravagant location filming of well noted Hollywood films.

 Ouarzazate is known as a trading city, which leads to it being called as the “door of the desert”.
 It is the center for another smash hit as the heart of the major solar project in Morocco.
 A development of four interconnected solar power plants that, together with energy generated from the water and wind, will aid to supply approximately partial of Morocco’s required electricity from green reserves by 2020 with its excess to be exported to European countries.
-The plan is considered significant beam in Morocco’s desires to utilize its unexploited sandy lanscapes to become a solar superpower worldwide.
+The plan is considered the significant beam in Morocco’s desires to utilize its unexploited sandy landscapes to become a solar superpower worldwide.

 When the entire complex is completed, it would take the title of the biggest concentrated solar power (CSP) plant in the world.
 The introduction of mirror technology is less prevalent and more costly compared to the photovoltaic panels which are currently common on roofs, however it has the upper hand of being capable of unceasing production of power although the sun already set.

 The possibility for development of solar projects in Morocco and using solar power from the desert has been recognized for years.
 During the time of the post-Chernobyl nuclear accident which happened in 1986, a physicist from Germany had analyzed that the world’s sand landscapes obtain take enough energy for a limited time to be responsible for civilization’s power requirements for a whole year.
-The only question that arouse that time was the method of securing that power and carrying it to the locations where there are plenty of people where it is compulsory.
+The only question that arouses that time was the method of securing that power and carrying it to the locations where there are plenty of people where it is compulsory.

 As engineers finished installing the final bits to the first phase of Noor project, it shines as its five hundred thousand curve-shaped solar panels glimmer through the desert horizon.
 The one hundred eighty rows of the solar panels keep an eye on the sun as it trails through the skies, droning gently every few minutes as their shadows sneak further east.